AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 Note that I'll be using yarn as my package manager, but you can also use npm.

-## 1. Setting up Create React App with TypeScript 💻
+{% include linkedHeading.html heading="1.
+Setting up Create React App with TypeScript 💻" h=2 %}

 Switch to your target project directory and run this command: